 • Location: From Ventura off 101, take Hwy 33 inland towards Ojai.
 Exit Casitas Vista Rd.
 Turn right.
 Go under fwy, past Foster Park to 1st turn right (Santa Ana Rd.).
 Follow that to the lake.
 Past the entrance (there is a $6.50 admission fee), turn right and follow the road around to the other side of the lake.

-• Highlights: Early summer: sparrows, grosbeaks, Clark’s and Western Grebes, Osprey, Western Bluebird, raptors, woodpeckers, nuthatches.
+• Highlights: Sparrows, grosbeaks, Clark’s and Western Grebes, Osprey, Western Bluebird, raptors, woodpeckers, nuthatches.
+Bald Eagles have bred there.

 • Best Season: All year; best winter and spring.